 Support Groups & Workshops

 Groups & workshops incorporating therapeutic writing, hands on/wilderness interventions, music therapy, and/or mindfulness are held throughout the year depending on interest and availability, often in partnership with other area clinicians.
-To stay in the loop about upcoming groups or for community resources, join my mailing list.
+To stay in the loop about upcoming groups or for community resources, join our mailing list.